Cosmic-Nerd1/Dog_Breed_Classifier/README.md

 Also this uses fastBook where we could find many methods used here.
 We used duckduckgo.com browser here to carry out our images downloading for filling our database.

-This model deals with 6 breeds of dogs which most often a normal computer may get confused....
+This model deals with 6 breeds of dogs which most often a normal computer may get confused with....
 These are :

 1.Labrador Retriever